lqutob-ctrl/Comp-Physics-Final-Project/README.md

 - With any extra extra time, we will try to code a mathematical simulation of this new proposal

 Contributions:
-Laila: Help build visuals and write description for different sections and present final project
+- Laila: Help build visuals and write description for different sections and present final project
-Cosmo:
+- Cosmo:
-Charlie:
+- Charles:
-Juan:
+- Juan:
-Everyone: come up with potential switches to the code to get less traffic
+- Everyone: come up with potential switches to the code to get less traffic

 Refernces: